 Kathryn Davis Fellowships for Summer Language School at Middlebury College

-For: Freshmen, Sophomores, Juniors, Seniors and recent graduates * Field: International, global, or area studies, international politics and economics, peace and security studies, and/or conflict resolution * National Deadline: January 14th * Website
+This scholarship is available to Freshmen, Sophomores, Juniors, Seniors and recent graduates.
+Required fields for application are: international, global, or area studies, international politics and economics, peace and security studies, and/or conflict resolution.
+The national deadline for application is January 14.

 Boren Scholarships & Fellowships for International Study

-Boren Scholarships provide up to $20,000 to U.S. undergraduate students to study abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad, including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
+Boren Scholarships provide up to $20,000 to U.S. undergraduate students to study abroad in areas of the world that are critical to U.S. interests and underrepresented in Study Abroad programs.
+Regions of interest include Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
 The countries of Western Europe, Canada, Australia, and New Zealand are excluded.
-Boren Scholars represent a variety of academic backgrounds, but all are interested in studying less commonly taught languages, including but not limited to Arabic, Chinese, Korean, Portuguese, Russian, and Swahili.
-Applicants should identify how their study abroad program, as well as their future academic and career goals, will contribute to U.S. national security, broadly defined.
+Boren Scholars represent a variety of academic backgrounds, but all are interested in studying less commonly-taught languages, including but not limited to: Arabic, Chinese, Korean, Portuguese, Russian, and Swahili.
+Applicants should identify how their study abroad program — as well as their future academic and career goals — will contribute to broadly-defined U.S. national security.
 NSEP draws on a broad definition of national security, recognizing that the scope of national security has expanded to include not only the traditional concerns of protecting and promoting American well-being, but also the challenges of global society, including sustainable development, environmental degradation, global disease and hunger, population growth and migration, and economic competitiveness.

-For: Current undergraduates who are US citizens * Field: Any field related to the Boren Scholarship's broad definition of national security—also requires dedication to non-traditional study abroad locations and plans on working in the government after graduation * National Deadline: Febuary 5th * Website
+This scholarship is available to U.S. citizens who are current undergraduates.
+Applicants must be studying any field related to the Boren Scholarship's broad definition of national security.
+This scholarship also requires dedication to non-traditional Study Abroad locations and plans on working in the government after graduation.
+The national deadline for application is February 5.

 Graduate Studies, Research, and Work